 Hard Disk, SSD and USB flash drive Disk Management in Windows 7/8.1/10

-Note that a Windows installation disc provides the ability to format the drive or partition that you want to install Windows on as a clean installation instead of upgrading an existing version of Windows.
+Also note that a Windows installation disc (or a flash drive with Windows on it) provides the ability to format the boot drive or the drive partition that you want to install Windows on, as a clean installation instead of upgrading an existing version of Windows.

 Be aware that it is not possible to format the boot drive that contains Windows.
 If you want to format the boot drive – usually the C: drive – you need to boot the system with a Windows setup disc or flash drive or use an alternative boot disc or drive, which must be set as the first boot device in the UEFI/BIOS.